TaffyWrinkle/MCW-Business-continuity-and-disaster-recovery/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     > **Note**: You must use the Name **PolicyConnect**.
 This is the name that is recognized by the Application in the source code.

+40. Select **Save** on the Configuration blade.

-40. Repeat the same procedure on the Web App located in the **BCDRPaaSSecondarySite** resource group using the same connection string:
+41. Repeat the same procedure on the Web App located in the **BCDRPaaSSecondarySite** resource group using the same connection string:

     ![The New Connection String for the Web App is called out.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image293.png "New Connection String")